greffgreff/search-service/README.md

 ## Request Mappings

+> The data in the exemples are genuine but likely changed or may no longer be present.

 ### `GET /api/v1/listings/search/aggregatedSearch/{query}`

 A multi-purpose endpoint that redirect requests depending on the request's URL parameters.
 This endpoint is intented to make the implementation of listing  searches easier withouth dealing with multiple other endpoints.